Skip to content

 $ npm i skapi-js

-Then, import the library into your main JavaScript file:
+Then import the library in your main JavaScript file:

 javascript